gcompagnon/gcompagnon.github.io/_posts/2019-11-06-PublicCloudForCapitalMarkets.md

 This approach is founded on a Secure, Hybrid , Multi-cloud offering.

-Not a Bigbang approach, but a *complex*, distinct migration roads:
+Not a Bigbang approach, but a *complex*, distinct migration roadmap to plan:
    - from the straightforward "lift and shift"
    - to the costy cloud-native rewriting applicationg)